2019–20 World Skate Europe Cup

 The 2019–20 World Skate Europe Cup will be the 40th season of the World Skate Europe Cup, the second one with the new name of the formerly known as CERS Cup, Europe's second club roller hockey competition organized by World Skate Europe.

 Lleida Llista Blava are the defending champions.

 Teams

-30 teams from seven national associations will participate in the competition.
+30 teams from seven national associations participated in the competition.
 League positions of the previous season, after eventual playoffs, are shown in parentheses.

 Bracket

 The draw was held on 6 September 2019 at World Skate Europe headquarters in Lisbon, Portugal.
 Spanish side Lleida Llista Blava and Italian side Valdagno received byes to the round of 16 as winners and semifinalists of the 2018–19 World Skate Europe Cup, respectively.